Nardacyon/Employee-Management-System/README.md

   ## Description:
   ![]()

   This app is a database management system that allows users to view, add, update, and remove employee data.
-This is done by accessing a connection to a mySQL server, inquiring with the user, and modifying data in the database.
+This is done by accessing a connection to a MySQL server, inquiring with the user, and modifying data in the database.
+One thing to note is that it is a CLI app.
+It's use is meant for command lines and terminals.
+Commands will be used to operate this.
+For a tutorial of how the app works click [here](https://www.youtube.com/watch?v=oQ5A-X3AnkA&t=5s&ab_channel=KingTing).
   ## Installation:
   To install dependencies use: